-Strategic Initiative Strategic Priority Area Owner DCAO/CAO 2021 Progress Scope status Schedule status Budget status Return to Green Plan(s) 22c Building our Future Energy Management DCAO, Infrastructure, Development and Enterprise Services Council approved the business plan.
+Strategic Initiative Strategic Priority Area Owner DCAO/CAO 2021 Progress Scope status Schedule status Budget status Return to Green Plan(s) 22c Build key assets (Operations Hub) Building our Future Energy Management DCAO, Infrastructure, Development and Enterprise Services Council approved the business plan.
 There were extensive site investigations including: Archaeology, Cultural Heritage impact assessment, Multi-season environmental impact investigations with wetland and woodland delineations defined, Noise studies, Environmental site assessment, Traffic impact assessment.
 The team commenced development of campus site plan concepts.
 The team also completed design and procurement and commenced construction of pilot electric bus chargers and procured 4 pilot electric buses.
-Green Green Green 23 , Building our Future Building Services Development Funding is including annually in the City's operating budget to the Affordable Housing Reserve.
+Green Green Green 23 Implement the City of Guelph's Affordable Housing Strategy (2017) Building our Future Building Services DCAO, Infrastructure, Development and Enterprise Services Funding is including annually in the City's operating budget to the Affordable Housing Reserve.
 Within the Strategy, the Affordable Housing Financial Incentive Framework was developed to support the creation of affordable housing with a focus on new and permanent rental housing.
 2021 saw the partnership with the County of Wellington Housing Services to award funding under the intent of the financial incentive framework.
 Funding was awarded to two permanent supportive housing projects through a request for proposals.
-Further monitoring of the strategy includes the 2020 results which includes 50% affordable home ownership units (exceeding the 25% target), no additional primary affordable units and 15% secondary rental units (exceeding the 4% target.
-Green 2020 Status was Red It is unclear if this reserve funding will incentivize enough to meet targets.
+Further monitoring of the strategy includes the 2020 results which includes 50% affordable home ownership units (exceeding the 25% target), no additional primary affordable units and 15% secondary rental units (exceeding the 4% target. was Red Green 2020 Status was Red Yellow It is unclear if this reserve funding will incentivize enough to meet targets.
 There is need in the community to support affordable and social housing (ending homelessness through housing).
 There are more requests from proponents for financial support than the is currently included in the operating budget and reserve.
 Advocacy work will continue as other levels of government also have a role to play in funding affordable and social housing.
-24 Building our Future CAO, City of Guelph Paramedic Services provide regular updates to the County Social Services Committee to inform and engage County Councilors on this service being provided by the City.
+24 Enhance Guelph's collaborative relationship with the County Building our Future GM, Strategy, Innovation and Intergovernmental Services CAO, City of Guelph Paramedic Services provide regular updates to the County Social Services Committee to inform and engage County Councilors on this service being provided by the City.
 The City of Guelph CEMC is working closely with the County CEMC to ensure alignment.
 The City has strengthened communication to collectively address pop-up tent cities.
 There have been increased meetings to share information.
 The City and the County also forged a new relationship to evaluate requests for proposals received as part of the affordable housing reserve applications to better align collective priorities and outcomes.
 Green Green Green